mdavidson9/docs.balsamiq.com/content/cloud/spaces.md

 weight: 3
 ---

-Spaces are the places in Balsamiq Cloud where you keep your wireframe projects.
-Most people will only need a single space for their projects, but some folks may find it useful to split their work between multiple spaces (one for work and one for personal projects, for example).
+A Space on Balsamiq Cloud is where your projects live.
+We have [three tiers of Spaces](https://balsamiq.com/buy/#cloud), and we think that once you find the right size, a single Space will be enough for you and your team.
+While there maye be situations where you are invited to someone else's Space to collaborate on a project, or you need [a specific number of projects](http://support.balsamiq.com/sales/cloudsavemoney/), we expect you'll only have to manage a single Space.

+## Creating a New Space

 If you log into Balsamiq Cloud with an account that doesn't yet belong to a space, you will be prompted to [create a new Space](#creating-a-new-space).

 ![](//media.balsamiq.com/img/support/docs/cloud/new-space-blank.png)

-(If you were [invited](../people/#inviting-someone-to-a-project) by someone else, you will see their Space.)

-If you already have access to one or more Spaces, you will see them listed when you log in.
-You can access any of your existing Spaces, or create a new one.
-To access an existing Space, simply click on it, and you will be brought to that Space's [project page](../projects/).
+(If you already have access to one or more Spaces, you will see them listed when you log in.
+To access an existing Space, simply click on it, and you will be brought to that Space's [project page](../projects/).)

+To create a new Balsamiq Cloud Space, **click the plus button in the upper left corner** of your Spaces Homepage.

 ![](//media.balsamiq.com/img/support/docs/cloud/spaces-homepage.png)

-## Creating a New Space

-To create a new Balsamiq Cloud Space, **click the plus button in the upper left corner** of your Spaces Homepage.
 A screen will pop up asking you to name the Space, and remind you of our subscription tiers.

 ![](//media.balsamiq.com/img/support/docs/cloud/create-new-space.png)

 Give your Space a name and click the **Create Space & Start Free Trial** to create it.

 ---